gabrielemariotti/cardslib/doc/OTHERLIBRARIES.md

 [Ion][3] is provided by [Koushik Dutta][4].

-You can find an example in demo-extras in `IonCard`.
+You can find an example in demo-extras in `IonCard`  [(source)](https://github.com/gabrielemariotti/cardslib/tree/master/demo/extras/src/main/java/it/gmariotti/cardslib/demo/extras/fragment/IonFragment.java).

 First you need to set  `thumbnail.setExternalUsage(true);`